jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 If you see a "mute" icon above a user, it means that person cannot hear you.
 Either they have muted you, soloed one or more users not including you, or have set your fader in their mix to zero.

+Users are listed left to right in the order that they connect.
+You can change the sort order using the Edit option in the application menu.

 ### Grp button

 Defines a group of audio channels.
 Moving the fader of one member of the group moves the faders of all the others.
 Up to 8 groups can be defined.
+You can isolate a channel from the group temporarily with shift-click-drag.

 ### Mute button

 Prevents users being heard in your local mix.
 Be aware that when you mute someone, they will see a "muted" icon above your fader to indicate that you cannot hear them.
 Note also that you will continue to see their VU meters moving if sound from the muted user is reaching the server.
 Your fader position for them is also unaffected.

-Note that muting your **own** channel simply means you will not hear your signal from the server (and is not advised as it can lead to you becoming out of time with other players).
+Note that muting your **own** channel only means you will not hear your signal from the server (and is not advised as it can lead to you becoming out of time with other players).
 This is therefore not the same as using "[Mute Myself](#mute-myself-button)".

 ### Solo button

 Allows you to hear one or more users on their own.
 Those not soloed will be muted.
 Note also that those people who are not soloed will see a "muted" icon above your fader.

-Users are listed left to right in the order that they connect.
-You can change the sort order using the Edit option in the application menu.

-You can group users together using the "group" toggle.
-Moving the fader of any member of the group will move the other faders in that group by the same amount.
-You can isolate a channel from the group temporarily with shift-click-drag.
+### Recording notice

 If the server operator has enabled recording, you will see a message above the mixer showing that you are being recorded.